jhnbyrn/951-KLR-PAGES/ignition_timing_code.md

 The value in 35h keeps track of which of the two cylinders will fire next.
 Recall that we have 2 cylinders firing per rotation.
 One reaches TDC soon after the reference sensor pulse, and the other reaches TDC 180 degrees later.
 This variable allows us to keep track of which cylinder we're working with (although most of the time we don't really care)

-We push some registers that we're going to use since we're in an interrupt.
+We push some registers that we're going to use, for the same reason as before.

 Now let's break down the 2B calculation formula.
 It's pretty simple and can be written like this: